Skip to main content

 • Keeping a close eye on credit card statements in case of potential fraud.

 No matter how you choose to shop this holiday season, we hope you have a wonderful holiday season with your friends and loved ones.
-If you need any help budgeting for the holidays, some more advice on selecting the right credit card for you, or general help with building a solid financial foundation, our attentive local bankers are happy to help – visit your local banking center or make an appointment online!
+If you need any help budgeting for the holidays, some more advice on how to select the right credit card for you, or general help with building a solid financial foundation, our attentive local bankers are happy to help – visit your local banking center or make an appointment online!